 Native to southern China, Southeast Asia, and Indonesia, Ficus elastica is a species of evergreen tropical tree that makes for an excellent houseplant: It is tolerant of indoor light conditions, and NASA has even recommended its air-purifying properties.
 What’s more, the plant boasts an unusual history.
 Along with Hevea brasiliensis, it has been used for its latex sap to make rubber—hence its nicknames, rubber fig, and rubber tree; in tropical Northeastern India, Ficus elastica roots are even used to make incredible “living bridges”!
 A dead tree trunk is placed across a river, and the Ficus elastica roots are guided along the trunk.
 As the trunk rots, the roots grow to the other side and thicken, and more roots are trained to complete the now wind- and flood-resistant bridge.

-The family Moraceae is a family of shrubs, trees, and lianas, all of which will bleed a latexy sap upon wounding.
-Members of this family exhibit foliar polymorphisms, meaning that their leaf shapes will be different for different stages of life.
-This is a fairly odd characteristic, as most other plants make the same leaf shapes throughout their lives.
+The Ficus elastica’s family, Moraceae, is a family of shrubs, trees, and lianas; they are known for bleeding a latexy sap upon wounding, and exhibiting “foliar polymorphisms.”
+This means that their leaf shapes will be different for different stages of life, which is a unique and special feature, as most other plants exhibit the same leaf shapes throughout their lives.

-This plant is poisonous to cats, dogs, and humans if consumed.
-Best practice is always to keep houseplants out of reach of small children and pets.
+This plant is not a pet-friendly houseplant; it's considered toxic due to its milky sap.
+It is poisonous to cats, dogs, and humans if consumed.
+The best practice is always to keep these houseplants out of reach of small children and pets.